lazy-snorlax/StoryShare/README.md

 # Story Share
 Inspired by AO3, this is a platform designed to for users to read, write and generally share works of fiction.
-A full stack application built using MySQL, Laravel as an API and Vue 3 as a frontend.

 ## Getting Started
 Story Share consists of a Laravel API backend, Vue frontend and MySQL database.
 To start the application, you will need to use [Docker Compose](https://docs.docker.com/compose/).